Content

 Fatigue associated with ADHD often feels like a persistent sense of mental and physical exhaustion that isn’t relieved by rest.
 It can include feelings of being overwhelmed, difficulty concentrating, brain fog, and a general lack of energy.
 As a result, it can make everyday tasks seem more challenging and exhausting.

 People with ADHD do not necessarily need to sleep more than others, but they more often require consistent, quality sleep.
-Many individuals with ADHD struggle with sleep issues like sleep deprivation, difficulty falling asleep, restless sleep, or waking up frequently.
-All of that can impact their overall ability to rest, recharge, and manage symptoms effectively.
+Many individuals with ADHD struggle with sleep issues like sleep deprivation, difficulty falling asleep, restless sleep, or waking up frequently, which can impact their overall ability to rest, recharge, and manage symptoms effectively.

 Yes, an ADHD brain can get tired more easily due to the constant mental effort required to manage symptoms like inattention, hyperactivity, and impulsivity, as well as challenges like maintaining focus and processing sensory information.
 This can lead to quicker mental fatigue compared to those without ADHD.

 To boost energy, it’s essential for people with ADHD to maintain a balanced diet, ensure regular and quality sleep, engage in consistent physical exercise, and stay hydrated.
 It’s also important to find stress-management techniques that are effective for you and take regular breaks during tasks to avoid mental exhaustion.
-Additionally, following a structured daily routine can help in managing energy levels more effectively.
+Following a structured daily routine can help in managing energy levels more effectively.
+Additionally, remember to consult a healthcare professional if you have prolonged fatigue.

 Sources